shantanu5092/Verification-of-an-8-bit-ALU-module/README.md

 3. Different sequences were generated to detect the faulty ALU DUT (Design Under Test).

 4. The design is highly reusable.

+Some of the files from "faulty DUTs" are encrypted and are not visible to the user.